July 17, 2054. Friday. 9:30 am.

 “Bus is here.”

 The bus stopped with a screech and opened its door.
 Kiyro quickly walked up the stairs and tapped his card against the machine.
-He made his way to the closest seat, and made himself comfortable.
+Then, he went to the closest seat and made himself comfortable.

 “I hope so.
 Wake me up when we get there.”
-Kiyro folded his arms, and leaned back.
-His head slightly leaned to the side near the window supporting his head.
+Kiyro folded his arms and leaned back.
+He leaned slightly to the side near the window, supporting his head.

 “No problem.
 I’ll wake you up with a blast.”
 Sylph chuckled.
 “I know the perfect tune too.”